GuillermoTarraso/Child-Mortality-predictor-using-WHO-API/README.md

-# Child-Mortality-predictor-using-WHO-API
+# Child-Mortality-predictor-WHO-API-using-Keras

-This is a MAchine LearningModel based on XGBRegressor.
+This is a Machine LearningModel based on Neuronal networks with Keras.
 The model Try to predict the under five child mortality for the following year of a given country and a given year.
 The model takes the WHO indicator of under 5 child mortality as target and it is fitted with others WHO indicators.

 For a requested country and year, the program uses the WHO API to obtaint the data of the fitted indicators and makes a prediction of under 5 mortality using the developed model.